buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 Configuring Schedulers
 ~~~~~~~~~~~~~~~~~~~~~~

-.. bbcfg:: schedulers
+.. bb:cfg:: schedulers

-The :bbcfg:`schedulers` configuration parameter gives a list of Scheduler
+The :bb:cfg:`schedulers` configuration parameter gives a list of Scheduler
 instances, each of which causes builds to be started on a particular set of
 Builders.
 The two basic Scheduler classes you are likely to start with are
 :class:`SingleBranchScheduler` and :class:`Periodic`, but you can write a